Toyoki-Tanaka/project-3-todoList/README.md

 # Introduction

-This is a to-do application that allows users to keep track of their tasks.
+This is a single-page to-do application that allows users to keep track of their tasks.
 Users have access to full CRUD (Create, Read, Update, Delete) functionality for each of their tasks.

 # Technologies used